Oh Manapenne!: Plot

-It is then revealed, after the door was fixed, that Karthik came to the wrong address for his matchmaking event.
-Later, Karthik goes to his actual matchmaking event, which was with a rich family.
-Meanwhile, Shruthi tells the guy coming to her matchmaking event that she's not interested in the marriage.
-The family of Karthik's bride wanted him to be able to run a business, so he and Shruthi decide to operate the food truck themselves, with Karthik as the chef, and Shruthi in charge of the business side of things.
+It is then revealed, after the door is fixed, that Karthik came to the wrong address for his matchmaking event.
+Later, Karthik goes to his actual matchmaking event, which is with a rich family.
+Meanwhile, Shruthi tells the man coming to her matchmaking event that she is not interested in the marriage.
+The family of Karthik's prospective bride wants him to be able to run a business, so he and Shruthi decide to operate the food truck themselves, with Karthik as the chef, and Shruthi in charge of the business side of things.
 At first, they face many difficulties, mainly because of Karthik and his friends' laziness as well as fighting with Shruthi and giving up the food truck.

 Later, Karthik visits Shruthi's house and informs her father that he should be proud to have such a responsible daughter.
-He also claims that if he ever gets a son like him, that he would wish to have a daughter like Shruthi and insists him to let her pursue her dreams.
+He also claims that if he ever gets a son like him, he would wish to have a daughter like Shruthi and insists that he let her pursue her dreams.
 Because of this, Shruthi understands the good nature of Karthik and later convinces Karthi's father that he is a talented cook by cooking them Karthik's recipe.
-Then they kickstart their business with the support from both their parents.
-After this, their food truck becomes a smashing success.
-In the process, they fall in love without realising it, but both of them are engaged to other people, so they drift apart.
+Then they kickstart their business with the support of both their parents.
+After this, their food truck became a major success.
+In the process, they fall in love without realising it, but Karthi has an engagement party a few days later, so they drift apart.
 After realising they love each other, they come back together through a radio show organised by Shruthi's friend Ramya.
 With the support of their family and friends, Karthik and Shruthi reunite successfully.